k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 > Note: This is done also when the Fabric master key is managed externally, when Fabric is integrated with external KMS.

-#### Securing the Protection Key
+#### Securing the Master Key

-To secure the protection key itself, along with the ability to control and rotate it, it is recommended to configure Fabric to store the key in a KeyStore system.
+To secure the master key itself, along with the ability to control and rotate it, it is recommended to configure Fabric to store the key in a KeyStore system.

 To use it: